25 Jan How to Manage Google Analytics User Data

 You may have taken care of this in the post-GDPR world to be sure that no user request or PII policy violation goes unnoticed.
 Still, to make the process more seamless, Google Analytics introduced new ways to handle user and data deletion requests.
 You no longer need to reach out to support for deleting PII data or any data that is considered personal under the GDPR definition.
 Moreover, the notion that “historical data cannot be deleted after being recorded in Google Analytics” is no longer valid.

-There are a few ways to manage customer data in Google Analytics today.
+There are a few ways to manage Google Analytics user data today.
 Most of them don’t require specific technical skills, just an ability to navigate within the Analytics UI.

 Data retention control enables users to set when user-level and event-level data is deleted from Google Analytics’ servers.
-The setting will define how long Google Analytics stores a given user’s data before it is automatically deleted:
+The setting will define how long Google Analytics user data stores before it is automatically deleted:

 – 14 months